jglovier/jglovier.github.io/_posts/2012-10-11-quick-tip-fix-your-unresponsive-iphone-home-button.md

 ---
 layout: blogpost
-title: Quick Tip - Fix your unresponsive iPhone home button
+title: "Quick Tip: Fix your unresponsive iPhone home button"
-imgclass: quicktip
+imgclass: quicktips
+categories: quicktips
 ---

 <p>Have an iPhone 4, or 3G, or ANY iPhone with an unresponsive home button?
 I do.
 Lately I've been frustrated that when I hit the "home" button on my iPhone, it would take 4 or 5 tries until it actually responded.
 SO annoying.</p>